Chinese Dragon - Meaning, Symbols, and Important Types

 - Bixi (in Chinese: bì xì 贔屭), which looks like a turtle with teeth, likes to carry heavy weights, often under the stone tablet.

-- Bian (in Chinese: bì àn 狴犴), a hybrid of tiger and dragon, its image used on both sides of the prison gate or the main hall of the central government.
+- Bian (in Chinese: bì àn 狴犴), a hybrid of tiger and dragon, its image is used on both sides of the prison gate or the main hall of the central government.

 - Fuxi (in Chinese: fù xì负屃), appearance taking after the dragon, elegant and gentle, coiled around the top of the stone tablet.

-- Chiwen (in Chinese: chī wěn 螭) fish-like, hornless dragon, moist mouth, large, usually found along roof ridges of the temples, protect against the fire.
+- Chiwen (in Chinese: chī wěn 螭) fish-like, hornless dragon, a moist mouth, large, usually found along roof ridges of the temples, protect against the fire.